dewv/project-management-customer-service/possibleWork.md

   - Text box for problem/suggestion
   - Submit button
   - If successfully sent, give feedback to sender ("Request Received")
+  - Submitting the form:
+    - Creates record in `issue` table and record in `comment` table
+    - Creates Github issue(?)

 #### UI (Views)
   - Separate HTML webpage
   - Read from databse and display neatly
   - Ability to sort 'requests'
+  - Non-staff users can see only their requests
+  - Staff users can see all requests

 #### Connect Database to Github Issues (Controller)